mellow-18/arduino-automate-kitchen-exhaust-fan-on-smoke-and-temp-change/README.md

 10. Testers & Multimeter
 11. Laptop to compile code on Arduino IDE

+# Refer electrical circuit diagram for reference in the image - kitchen-exhaust-fan-circuit-diagram.png

 # Note: Download the .ino file and directly upload the file on the Arduino IDE.
 # Verify & Upload